uwdata/boba/tutorial/rules.md

   "block": "block_ID",
   "variable": "placeholder_var",
   "option": "option",
-  "skip": false,
+  "skippable": false,
   "condition": "A == a1"
 }
 ```

 `block`, `variable` and/or `option` specify the dependent decision. `condition`
-indicates the condition when the dependent decision should happen. `skip` is a
+indicates the condition when the dependent decision should happen. `skippable`
-flag, only applicable to blocks, to indicate whether boba should skip the block
+is a flag, only applicable to blocks, to indicate whether boba should skip the
-when the condition is not met (rather than abandoning the entire universe).
+block when the condition is not met and continue with the next block (rather
+than abandoning the entire universe).
 Next, we describe each field in detail.

 There are three forms to identify a dependent decision.
 It can be a `block`
 (either a normal block or a decision block).
 It can be a `block` with a